-The Board of Directors considers that Jean-Marie Bourassa, John Davis, Pierre Shoiry and Dennis Wood are independent within the meaning of Multilateral Instrument 52-110 Audit Committees.
+The Board of Directors considers that Jean-Marie Bourassa, and Pierre Shoiry, who are currently directors, as well as Jennie S. Hwang, Nathalie Le Prohon and James T. Fahey, who are proposed as new nominees are independent within the meaning of Multilateral Instrument 52-110 Audit Committees.

-(b) Disclose the identity of directors who are not independent, and describe the basis for that determination.

-The Board of Directors considers that Jacques L'Ecuyer is not independent within the meaning of Multilateral Instrument 52-110 Audit Committees, in that he is a senior officer of the Corporation.
-The Board of Directors considers that The Honourable Jean Bazin is not independent within the meaning of Multilateral Instrument 52-110 Audit Committees, in that he is Chairman of Investissement Québec, the Corporation's third largest shareholder.

-(c) Disclose whether or not a majority of directors are independent.
+- (b) Disclose the identity of directors who are not independent, and describe the basis for that determination. - The Board of Directors considers that Jacques L'Ecuyer is not independent within the meaning of Multilateral Instrument 52-110 Audit Committees, in that he is a senior officer of the Corporation. - (c) Disclose whether or not a majority of directors are independent.
 If a majority of directors are not independent, describe what the board of directors does to facilitate its exercise of independent judgment in carrying out its responsibilities.

-The Board of Directors considers that four of the six directors are independent within the meaning of Multilateral Instrument 52-110 Audit Committees.
+The Board of Directors considers that of the six current and proposed directors, five are independent within the meaning of Multilateral Instrument 52-110 Audit Committees.
 Accordingly, a majority of the Board of Directors is independent.

-In addition, all three members of the Audit Committee of the Board of Directors are independent directors.
-The members of the Audit Committee are Jean-Marie Bourassa, John Davis and Dennis Wood.
+In addition, all three current members of the Audit Committee of the Board of Directors are independent directors.
+The current members of the Audit Committee are Jean-Marie Bourassa, John Davis and Dennis Wood.